 If you are planning to totally remodel your kitchen stay away from trendy designs and unconventional built-in appliances.
-Warming trays, cappuccino makers and wine fridges look cool but their expensive price tag rarely recoups its investment when it comes time to sell your house.
+Warming trays, cappuccino makers and wine fridges look cool, but their expensive price tag rarely recoups its investment when it comes time to sell your house.

 It’s also easy to overspend on high-end appliances.
-After all what’s $5,000 for an ultra-high-end refrigerator when you’re total renovation budget is $55,000?
+After all what’s $5,000 for an ultra-high-end refrigerator when your total renovation budget is $55,000?
 Fancy, overdone kitchens in modest, middle-class neighborhoods will not keep their value in the long run.
 Instead keep the materials in line with your neighborhood and go with classic designs.
 Expect to recoup between 70-100 percent of your kitchen renovation.

 In the end you need to make sure you renovate carefully.
 Don’t let your eyes get bigger than your wallet.
 It’s easy to turn a small remodeling job into a huge makeover.
-If you want to redo a room in your house make sure the end result will add a more functional space to your house, or bring an old house up to date.
+If you want to redo a room in your house, make sure the end result will add a more functional space to your house or bring an old house up to date.
 Don’t assume that whatever money you spend will make your house that much more valuable.
 Ultimately, when you decide to renovate your home it’s best to do it because you will enjoy the end result, not because it will make you money.
 Remember, there is little reward for having the fanciest house on the block.

 Keeping Money in Your Pocket,